 OWN3D is another simple but awesome source of Twitch emote designs.

-If you’re looking to quickly create unique looking emotes for your channel it’s defintiely worth checking out.
+If you’re looking to quickly create unique-looking emotes for your channel it’s definitely worth checking out.

 #5 Alternative Tools